Dada-Z/Team11_Assignment4/README.md

 # Team11_Assignment4

 For this assignment, we perform classification tasks using two different datasets in WEKA using Explorer and Experimenter.
+The classificaiton methods used including follows:

+- OneR
+- Naive Bayes
+- J48
+- K-Nearest Neighbors
+- Randome Forest

 ## Dataset
 contact-lenses.arff and iris.arff